darinz/PSL/13_recommender_system/07_deep_recommender_systems.md

 device, etc.) - $\mathbb{R}$ is the prediction space (rating, probability, ranking score)

+**Intuition**: This function is like a sophisticated prediction machine that takes in everything we know about a user, an item, and the context, then outputs how much the user will like the item.
+It's like having a personal assistant who knows you so well that they can predict whether you'll enjoy a movie based on who you are, what the movie is about, and when/where you're watching it.

 #### Universal Approximation Theorem

 **Theorem**: Let $\sigma$ be a continuous, bounded, and non-constant